jackd248/weather-iconic/README.md

 ```

 ##Included Icons
-Here's an incomplete list of the included icons:
+Here's an complete list of the included icons:

 * barometer
 * celsius